h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ### Set the Driverless AI License Key in EC2 Instance

-While connected to the EC2 instance, set the Driverless AI License Key as a permanent environment variable, so you can use the Python scoring pipeline.
+While connected to the EC2 instance, set the Driverless AI License Key as a permanent environment variable, so that you can use the Python scoring pipeline.

 ```bash